VenithNET/jinxcade/README.md

-This project is open-source, feel free to download and use any files If you download the entire thing, make sure you make it your own You can download the files for offline viewing.
+This project is open-source, feel free to download and use any files
+<br>If you download the entire thing, make sure you make it your own
+<br>You can download the files for offline viewing.

 Don't call it yours